lkmx/dojo/en/training/Create the simplest component using Svelte.md

 <h1>Hello {name}!</h1>
 ```

-**To see the result, run the Svelte component in your development environment.**
+Run the Svelte component in your development environment.

 ---